-First, it’s essential to identify the specific skills and competencies needed to achieve your organization’s strategic goals.
+First, it’s essential to identify the company specific skills and competencies needed to achieve your organization’s strategic goals.
 Once you have a clear understanding of the necessary skills, you can begin to organize employees into cross-functional teams based on those skills.

 Next, it’s critical to create a culture that encourages ongoing learning and development.
 This includes providing opportunities for employees to learn new skills and take on new challenges, especially with the rise of AI tools like ChatGTP of OpenAI.
 It’s also important to establish metrics and goals for individual and team performance that focus on skill development and collaboration.